13 Toys That Even A Two-Year-Old Boy Won’t Say No To

 That’s the idea behind this Melissa & Doug set of seven wooden cars and garages.
 Kids can learn to match by color, size, or number, or they can mix them up and build a virtual city of garages, where cars are in charge and hire people to hose them down and change their oil.
 But it’s your boy’s garage world to rule as he wishes.

 Didn't find what you were looking for?
 We've got you covered.
-We compiled a guide of the hottest toys this holiday season, as well as gift guides for six-year-old girls, three-year-old girls, six-year-old boys, four-year-old girls, and three-year-old boys.
+We compiled a guide of the hottest toys this holiday season, as well as gift guides for two-year-old girls, six-year-old girls, three-year-old girls, six-year-old boys, four-year-old girls, five-year-old boys, five-year-old girls and three-year-old boys.